Peter and Christine have worked on prestigious projects for the defence sector, and in industry, as well as their own private ventures.

 They later upgraded the software to work with an alternative CCTV system, and implemented the CGI interface to graphics hardware to enable the Workstation to work with external systems.

-Keywords: Real-Time - Bare Machine - Systems Design - Yourdan methodology - Implement - Test - Planning - Graphics - CGI - Algorithms - Sun Workstations - UNIX - Lynwood - Motorola 68030 - Hitachi 64400 GDP - CCTV - Lauterbach Trace 32 ICE - Ada - C - ISO 9002
+Keywords: Real-Time - Embedded Systems - Bare Machine - Systems Design - Yourdan methodology - Implement - Test - Planning - Graphics - CGI - Algorithms - Sun Workstations - UNIX - Lynwood - Motorola 68030 - Hitachi 64400 GDP - CCTV - Lauterbach Trace 32 ICE - Ada - C - ISO 9002

 This was a private commission project, and funded privately.
 The concept was to create a simulator capable of emulating a real golf game, to the level where it could be used by professionals, amateurs and gamers alike.